alexpeits/alexpeits.github.io/posts/2018-09-27-haskell-proofs.md

 ---
-layout: post
-title: "Writing and using proofs in Haskell"
+title: Writing and using proofs in Haskell
-categories: programming
-tags: haskell, dependent types
+tags: haskell
+      dependent-types
 ---

 [This post is still work in progress, consider this early access]{.info}